tbmorrison/snaq-seq/README.md

 #### Reference genome:

-SNAQ-SEQ uses the bwa aligner for the analysis which requires the reference genome (fasta format) and bwa indices.
+SNAQ-Vsoft CLI uses the bwa aligner for the analysis which requires the reference genome (fasta format) and bwa indices.

 SNAQ-SEQ will verify if there are existing bwa indices made available that can be used for the analysis.